jscriptcoder/Navigation-Deep-Q-Network/README.md

 ## Instructions
 Follow the instructions in [Navigation.ipynb](Navigation.ipynb) to get started with training your own agent!.

+### Note
-If the Jupyter notebook cannot be loaded, [click here](https://nbviewer.jupyter.org/github/jscriptcoder/Navigation-Deep-Q-Network/blob/master/Navigation.ipynb) to visualize it using nbviewer.
+Sometimes Github cannot load Jupyter notebooks.
+If that's the case, [click here](https://nbviewer.jupyter.org/github/jscriptcoder/Navigation-Deep-Q-Network/blob/master/Navigation.ipynb) to visualize it using nbviewer.